ropensci/cde/README.md

 [![Travis-CI Build Status](https://travis-ci.org/robbriers/cde.svg?branch=master)](https://travis-ci.org/robbriers/cde)

 Repo for R package to extract and plot WFD waterbody status data from the [EA Catchment Data Explorer](http://environment.data.gov.uk/catchment-planning/) (CDE) site.
+This is a staging development towards a broader package that will work for all UK WFD classification data, so won't be heading to CRAN in this format.

 Installation
 ------------